gizero/scm-course-ff3d/slides.md

 Keep your repos as small as possible

-- minimal set of "sources"
++ minimal set of "sources"
-- never store generated files
++ never store generated files
-- store content, not representations
++ store content, not representations
++ maintain your .gitignore

 --->